curquiza/corewar/README.md

 - Don't forget that 42 headers (for the norm) are git cancer.
 Add them only on your last commit, just before the final merge :)

 ### Break process
-It's scientifically proven that playing Clash Royal once an hour will help to manage Corewar.
+It's scientifically proven that playing Clash Royal once an hour will help to manage Corewar 😎